… to learn the photographic vocabulary "Glossary of Photography"

-- Aberration – A defect in the sharpness or shape in a photo
+- Aberration – A defect in either the sharpness or shape in a photo

-- Adapter ring – a ring that allows to mount a filter or an optical complement to a lens whose diameter is different
+- Adapter ring – a ring that allows mounting either a filter or an optical complement to a lens whose diameter is different

-- Analog – photography allows with film.
+- Analog – photography allows with a film.
 The film is then developed onto paper

 - Angle of view – the scope of the scene that can be taken by a lens.
 The longer the focal length, the narrower the field angle.

-- Aperture priority – semiautomatic measurement mode to manage exposure by playing with the diaphragm “Glossary of Photography”
+- Aperture priority – semiautomatic measurement mode for the purpose of managing exposure by playing with the diaphragm “Glossary of Photography”

-- Apochromatic – a lens with apochromatic correction to correct chromatic aberrations
+- Apochromatic – a lens with an apochromatic correction in order to correct chromatic aberrations

 - APS-C: “Advanced Photo System type-C” – characterizes the size of the sensor of a device.
 APS-C sensor at the 3:2 shape ratio

-- APS-H: “Advanced Photo System-High Definition” – a sensor format between the APS-C and the full format with a multiplier of 1.3
+- APS-H: “Advanced Photo System-High Definition” i.e. a sensor format between the APS-C and the full format with a multiplier of 1.3

 - Artifact – an undesirable or defective item in an image

-- ASA – “American Standard Association” – a measurement unit of sensitivity now called ISO
+- ASA< - “American Standard Association” i.e. a measurement unit of sensitivity now called ISO

 - Autofocus – a system on a camera that allows you to focus automatically